All My Life (2020 film)

 All My Life is a 2020 American romantic drama film directed by Marc Meyers, from a screenplay by Todd Rosenberg, based on the true story of Solomon Chau and Jennifer Carter, a young couple that rushes to put their wedding together after Solomon is diagnosed with liver cancer.
 The film stars Jessica Rothe, Harry Shum Jr., Kyle Allen, Chrissie Fit, Jay Pharoah, Marielle Scott, and Keala Settle.

 The film was theatrically released in the United Kingdom on October 23, 2020, and in the United States on December 4, 2020, by Universal Pictures.
 Critics praised the performances and chemistry of the leads, but noted the film as cliché.

 Plot

-Based on a true story, Jenn and her friends decide to stop at a bar to have a few beers before dinner.
-They then run into Sol and his friends over a short discussion of UFC and embarrassing pickup lines to get a girl.
-After a few conversations over beer, Sol and Jenn start a seamless relationship.
-They then decide to live together so Sol can pursue his passion of being a chef after Sol expresses how working where he is currently isn't what he wants to do.
-After analyzing bills that are piling up, he decides to stay at work.
+Jenn and her friends stop at a bar for a drink before dinner.
+There, they meet Sol and his friends over a short discussion of UFC and embarrassing pickup lines.

+After Sol and Jenn meet up a few times, they start a seamless relationship.
+They move in together so he can pursue his passion to become a chef after he complains that his current job doesn't fulfill him.
+After analyzing his mounting bills, he decides to stay at work.